spring-attic/reactor-scala-extensions/README.md

 [![Build Status](https://travis-ci.org/reactor/reactor-scala-extensions.svg?branch=master)](https://travis-ci.org/reactor/reactor-scala-extensions)
 [![codecov](https://codecov.io/gh/reactor/reactor-scala-extensions/branch/master/graph/badge.svg)](https://codecov.io/gh/reactor/reactor-scala-extensions)

-This project is a Scala wrapper for [reactor-core](https://github.com/reactor/reactor-core).
+This project is a Scala extension for [reactor-core](https://github.com/reactor/reactor-core).

 Using reactor-core project as it is in scala code will look ugly because a lot of methods use Java 8 lambda which is not compatible with Scala lambda.